-A man sitting in the midst heard Jesus speak of the resurrection of the just and the one who gets into the kingdom of God will be blessed.
-He became excited with praise.
-Jesus gives another parable, this time of the Great Supper.
+While Jesus is at the feast of the chief Pharisee, a man sitting in the midst heard Jesus speak of blessings and a reward at the resurrection of the just, and the one who gets into the kingdom of God will be blessed.
+The man that heard this became excited with praise.
+Jesus knew he didn't understand, so He gives another parable, this time of the Great Supper.
 Invitations were sent out by a certain man giving a great supper, and it was now time for the people to come, for everything was ready to those who had been given invitations.
-Astoundedly, they all had excuses.
-They all had committed themselves to their own desires and refused to come (w.15-18).
+It's amazing, but all of them had excuses.
+They all had committed themselves to their own desires and refused to come.
+One said he had bought a piece of land, and he had to go see about it.
+Another bought five yoke of oxen, and needed to go try them out.
+And another said he had just married a wife and for that reason he couldn't come (14:15-20).

-The host of the supper did not give up, he sent his servant to call others to this banquet.
-The servant had done what was commanded of him, yet there was still room for even more to fill his banquet hall.
-2Not only did the host get other people to take the places of the previously invited guests, but he also shut the door so that the excuse-makers could not change their minds and come in.
-This parable paints a picture of God's abundant provision and invitation of salvation which was refused by the Jews and then offered to others (Gentiles) not previously invited.
-People today make the same mistake, refusing Jesus (w.22-24).
+The servant returned and reported these things to the host of the supper.
+The master of the house became angry, but did not give up.
+He sent his servant back out to call others to His banquet-invite the poor, crippled, blind, and lame.
+The servant had done what was commanded of him, yet there was still room for even more to fill His banquet hall.
+2Not only did the host get other people to take the place of the previously invited guests, but he also shut the door so that the excuse-makers could not change their minds and come in.
+This parable paints a picture of God's abundant provisions and invitation of salvation which was refused by the Jews, and then offered to others (Gentiles) not previously invited.
+People today make the same mistake, refusing Jesus (14:21-24).